Explorable Parity Automata: Decidability and complexity of the explorability problem

-We will perform here an encoding in the converse direction: starting from an instance $(\B,\targ)$ of the PCP, we build polynomially an NFA $\A$ such that $\A$ is explorable if and only if $(\B,\targ)$ is a negative instance of the PCP.
+\begin{thm} The NFA explorability problem is \EXPTIME-hard. \end{thm} \begin{proof} We will perform here an encoding in the converse direction: starting from an instance $(\B,\targ)$ of the population control problem, we build polynomially an NFA $\A$ such that $\A$ is explorable if and only if $(\B,\targ)$ is a negative instance of the population control problem.

-It is stated in \cite{Bertrand} that, without loss of generality, we can assume that $\targ$ is a sink state in $\B$, and we will use this assumption here.
+It is stated in~\cite{Bertrand} that, without loss of generality, we can assume that $\targ$ is a sink state in $\B$, and we will use this assumption here.

 Let $\C$ be the $4$-state automaton of \Cref{ex:explo}, that is non-explorable and accepts all words on alphabet $\Sigma_\C=\{a,b\}$.
-Recall that, as an instance of the PCP, $\B$ does not come with an acceptance condition.
+Recall that, as an instance of the population control problem, $\B$ does not come with an acceptance condition.
 We will define its accepting set as $F_\B=Q_\B\setminus\{\targ\}$.

 We will take for $\A$ the product automaton $\B\times\C$ on alphabet $\Sigma_A=\Sigma_\B\times\Sigma_\C$, with the union acceptance condition: $\A$ accepts whenever one of its components accepts.
 The transitions of $\A$ are defined as expected: $(p,p')\labelarrow{a_1,a_2}(q,q')$ in $\A$ whenever $p\labelarrow{a_1}q$ in $\B$ and $p'\labelarrow{a_2}q'$ in $\C$.